Beowulf: An Adaptation

 Beowulf: An Adaptation is a novel by Julian Glover published in 1987.

 Plot summary

-Beowulf: An Adaptation is a novel in which the 8th century Beowulf is recreated in modern English with lengthier digressions omitted.
+Beowulf: An Adaptation is a novel in which the 8th century Beowulf is recreated in modern English while omitting its longer digressions.

 Reception

 Dave Langford reviewed Beowulf: An Adaptation for White Dwarf #97, and stated that "it reads very well, especially aloud, and is finely illustrated by Sheila Mackie.
 Something to spend those Xmas book tokens on."